Smart-Shaped/FESR_repo/docs/surface/README.md

 ## 3. Populate Surface DB

-- Connect to the psql cli through this command (it will asks to insert the "dba" user password, which is the one written in the [production.env](resources/production.env)):
+- Connect to the psql cli through this command (it will asks to insert the `dba` user password, which is the one written in the [production.env](resources/production.env)):
      ```bash
      docker compose exec postgres psql -U dba -h postgres -d postgres
      ```